goutham10248/key-logger-with-python/README.md

 # key-logger-with-python
 Hi, I am goutham ....

-I had create a keylogger using with pyton # you can use different programming languages also like java,c,c++ ...etc,
+I had create a keylogger using with pyton (you can use different programming languages also like c,c++,java,R ...etc)

-I just said before sometime i am using python because it is easy to write and understand and vscode
+I had done this project in windows and run the python code in vscode (you can use linux,mac OS and to run code in any other environment also)

 # What is keylogger?